JoseDelVallee/PhilipSanM/README.md

 ##  :cherry_blossom: About me:
 </i>

-<strong>Hello there</strong>, I'm Felipe Sanchez Martinez.
-I am an Artificial Intelligence engineer student, with a particular interest in learning data science and having fun with competitive programing.
+<strong>I'm Felipe Sanchez Martinez </strong>an Artificial Intelligence engineer student, with a particular interest in learning data science and having fun with competitive programing.

 ```javascript
 const philipSanM = {